AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 Each ``contract_guard`` in a Contract Cases aspect has to proven to
-   be mutually exclusive, that is only one ``contract_guard`` can be True with any set of inputs con formant with the formal parameters and satisfying the specific precondition.
+   be mutually exclusive, that is only one ``contract_guard`` can be True with any set of inputs conformant with the formal parameters and satisfying the specific precondition.
 #.
 At the point of call a check that a ``contract_guard`` is True has to be
    proven.